NVIDIA/MegaMolBART/README.md

 model:
   data:
     dataset_format: bin
-    dataset_files: x[000..146]
+    dataset:
+      train: x[000..146].csv
+      test: x[000..10].csv
+      val: x000.csv
 """
 All files from 000 to 146 will be read for training.
 Do NOT add any extension to the data files here.
 The code looks for x[000...146].bin and x[000...146].idx on it's own.
 Giving an extension would mean that the code looks for x000.bin.bin and x000.bin.idx files, it will lead to File Not Found Errors.

 ## Process and train with FULL default ZINC15 tranches dataset
 Currently, the pretrain script uses a "test" default ZINC15 tranches data downloader text file to process and train.
 This is to prevent about 100GB of data being downloaded accidentally.
 If you wish to run with ALL of default ZINC15 tranches data, make the following changes.